 Have you ever dreamed of trekking through the Himalayan Mountains, surrounded by some of the highest peaks on Earth?
 We lived out this dream recently, marking one of the most incredible experiences imaginable.
 Read further for detailed information about trekking the Annapurna Circuit, including everything you need to know to arrive prepared.
 Read more

-We spent the last eight days having one of the most amazing experiences the world has to offer.
+We spent eight days having one of the most amazing experiences the world has to offer.
 We had been dreaming of trekking through the famed Himalayan Mountains for years, and made sure to build our round the world itinerary around a visit to Nepal.
 We decided to tackle the Annapurna Sanctuary with a destination of Annapurna Base Camp for our first trek in the country.
 This route takes you amongst some of the highest mountains on earth which culminates below an amphitheater of peaks and offers an experience unlike trekking anywhere else in the world.
 Read more

 Cape Town is one of the most amazing cities in the world.
 It has all of the best to offer including craggy mountains overlooking a blue ocean, incredible wineries, delicious restaurants with fresh local foods, and outdoor activities galore.
 It would be easy to confuse this place with a Western city on the coast of Europe or California if it weren’t for the pockets of staggering poverty and unemployment that are present around every corner.
 Read more